lucandrade/lucandrade.github.io/_posts/2017-01-12-docker-basics-1-what-is-a-docker-container.md

 Let's get started.

 Docker is about container.
+Container is a virtualized environment that isolates a set of process and resources, like CPU, memory, etc.
-Container is an OS that runs only one process.
+It runs just one process.
 The container will shutdown if the process is finished.

 People may say container is a lightweight virtual machine.
 In fact, there is a lot of resemblance between them.